cat_group_tbl() summarizes nominal or categorical variables by a grouping variable, returning frequency counts and percentages.

 col_var

 A character string of the name of a variable in data containing categorical data.
+This is the secondary categorical variable.

 margins